What's on

 About This Tour

-Kilkenny is one of Ireland’s most rewarding day trips from Dublin - a medieval city with a 12th-century castle, a thriving craft scene, long-established pubs, cobbled lanes, and hidden passageways that reward those who take the time to wander.
-The trick is having enough time to actually explore it rather than rushing from a tour bus.
+Kilkenny is one of Ireland’s most rewarding day trips from Dublin - a medieval city with a 12th-century castle, a thriving craft scene, long-established pubs, and cobbled lanes that reward those who take the time to wander.
+The challenge is having enough time to actually explore it rather than rushing between stops on a shared coach.

-This private tour gives you exactly that.
-Your driver collects you from your hotel or chosen pick-up point in Dublin and you have a dedicated guide and luxury vehicle for the full 7 hours.
-You can shape the day around what interests you most.
+This private tour solves that.
+Your driver collects you from your Dublin hotel or chosen pick-up point, and from that moment you have a dedicated guide and luxury vehicle for the full 7 hours.
+With around 4 hours on the ground in Kilkenny, you shape the day around what interests you most - the medieval landmarks, the craft quarter, the riverside, or simply following the streets wherever they lead.

 What’s Included